MeNsaaH/python-parallelism-concurrency-talk/README.md

-#Parallelism and Concurrency Presentation
+# Parallelism and Concurrency Presentation

-This repo contains files used in the presentation
+This repo contains files used in the presentation at [eHealth4Everyone](eHealth4Everyone.com)